 It is difficult to deny that brand names are part of our culture.
 From toothpaste, to clothes, to cars, people are often label-conscious.
-Those interested in following FINANCIAL ADVISOR CAREERS as well as financial advisors considering a move to independence sometimes wrestle with brands as well, wondering how they can compete on their own against the brand recognition of large firms.
+Financial advisors considering a move to independence sometimes wrestle with brands as well, wondering how they can compete on their own against the brand recognition of large firms.
 But a careful comparison often reveals a simple truth: Working with small firms can offer clear advantages in compensation, culture, and client relationships that large firms often have great trouble matching.

 A column recently posted on INVESTOPEDIA.COM summed it up this way: “These independent companies often provide a more comprehensive array of products and services than their larger competitors, along with a greater focus on relationships.”
 Independent Broker-Dealers like Cutter & Company, a Broker-Dealer and Registered Investment Advisor, provide a family culture, personalized support, custom solutions for clients and will even consider allowing a Financial Advisor to participate in outside activities.